neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/extensions/pg_tiktoken" description="Tokenize data in Postgres using the OpenAI tiktoken library" icon="app-store" icon="app-store">pg_tiktoken</a>
+<a href="/docs/extensions/pg_tiktoken" description="Tokenize data in Postgres using the OpenAI tiktoken library" icon="app-store" icon="sparkle">pg_tiktoken</a>

-<a href="/docs/extensions/pgvector" description="Store vector embeddings and perform vector similarity search in Postgres" icon="app-store" icon="app-store">pgvector</a>
+<a href="/docs/extensions/pgvector" description="Store vector embeddings and perform vector similarity search in Postgres" icon="sparkle">pgvector</a>

 </DetailIconCards>